Emma Sergeant

 Emma Sergeant (born 9 December 1959) is a British painter.

 Early life and education

-Emma Sergeant was born on 9 December 1959 in London to Sir Patrick Sergeant, a financial journalist.
+Emma Sergeant was born on 9 December 1959 in London to Patrick Sergeant, a financial journalist.
 She received her education at the Camberwell School of Arts from 1978 to 1979 and at the Slade School of Fine Art from 1979 to 1983.
 During her studies, she won the National Portrait Gallery's Portrait Prize, becoming its youngest recipient at the time.